m2sd/nuxt-laravel/README.md

 This module makes it easy to integrate a [NuxtJS](https://nuxtjs.org) SPA into a [Laravel](https://laravel.com) application.
 The implementation is based on [laravel-nuxt-js](https://github.com/skyrpex/laravel-nuxt-js) by [skyrpex](https://github.com/skyrpex).

+> **Hint:** Use his composer exension [laravel-nuxt](https://github.com/skyrpex/laravel-nuxt) if you want to forward multiple specific routes to nuxt.

 ## Features

 * Easyly deploy an existing Nuxt app inside a Laravel application